It is a myth that pit bulls have locking jaws.

 All pit bulls have a short coat and need little grooming.
 Although they have minimal shedding, they are not hypoallergenic.

 It’s true that this breed tends to act aggressively around other dogs, but they can learn tolerance after training and on-leash meet-and-greet with other dogs.
 The earlier you have your pup trained and socialized for a variety of dogs, people, and situations, the better.
 They exceed with training, even as adults.

 This breed needs a minimum of 1 hour of exercise a day, although they wouldn’t say no to more.
 They love stimulating activities, so you’ll want to include something other than walking and running.
-Examples are a treadmill, playing fetch, a spring pole, joy ball, hiking, high jumping, and obstacle courses.
+Examples are a treadmill, playing fetch, a spring pole, a joy ball, hiking, high jumping, and obstacle courses.
 However, they do get tired and sometimes they just want to lay on the couch.
 Let your dog tell you if it wants to exercise or not rather than forcing it.

 Even as a puppy, the pit bull is strong and fast.
-You’ll want to start exercise early on, with 5 minutes per month of age.
+You’ll want to start exercising early on, with 5 minutes per month of age.
 Include toys and add stimulating activities as your puppy grows.

 Pit Bulls And Children

 This breed is very good with children.
 Never leave small children around them unsupervised, since pit bulls are big and can accidentally hurt them.
 You’ll want to make sure the environment is safe for the children and never mix their toys together.